Good Time (soundtrack): The Pure and the Damned video

 A video for the track "The Pure and the Damned" was released, directed by the Safdie brothers and featuring Robert Pattinson and Benny Safdie reprising their roles from the movie.
-It seemingly depicts what "hypothetically" would have happened if Connie and Nick fulfilled their plan to leave New York.
-The two of them have become restless in their new farm home as Connie brandishes a sword and heads outside to confront a strange hyena-wolf like creature.
+It seemingly depicts a what if scenario of Connie and Nick fulfilling their desire to leave New York.
+The two are shown to be restless in their farm home as Connie brandishes a sword and heads outside to confront a strange hyena-wolf like creature.
 The two of them stare at one another, but neither makes the effort to attack.
 All the while, a CG-animated Iggy Pop sings and flails in front of their house.

 Track listing

 All tracks written by Daniel Lopatin.
 "The Pure and the Damned" co-written by Iggy Pop.